TaxMax123/jtn-class-schedule/README.md

-Before you yell at us for how we did Bearer tokens, know that it was our intention to have tokens that can be forgotten every time application is stopped, but if you need way to persist it, we think it should not be too much work to save it to database, also replacing it with JWT should be much easier than what we did, but we wanted to do some code ourselves not only use annotations
+Before you yell at us for how we did Bearer tokens, know that it was our intention to have tokens that can be forgotten every time application is stopped, but if you need way to persist it, we think it should not be too much work to save it to database, also replacing it with JWT should be much easier, if you know how to use it, than what we did

 ## Problems encountered